peterdesmet/peterdesmet.github.io/_source/posts/2013/analyzing-gbif-data-licenses.md

-Title: Analyzing the licenses of all 11.000+ GBIF datasets
+Title: Analyzing the licenses of all 11,000+ GBIF registered datasets
 Slug: analyzing-gbif-data-licenses
 Date: 2013-11-20 11:00
 Author: Peter Desmet